MicrosoftDocs/sdk-api/sdk-api-src/content/directxmath/nf-directxmath-xmvectorgetbyindexptr.md

 ### -param f [out]

-Pointer to an instance of an floating-point object that will receive the value of the <i>i</i> component of the
+Pointer to an instance of a floating-point object that will receive the value of the <i>i</i> component of the
         <a href="/windows/desktop/dxmath/xmvector-data-type">XMVECTOR Data Type</a> object <code>V</code>.

 ### -param V